lastorset/rust/src/doc/trpl/operators-and-overloading.md

 The `area` method requires that we can multiply the sides, so we declare that type `T` must implement `std::ops::Mul`.
-Like `Add`, mentioned above, `Mul` itself takes an `Output` parameter: since we know that numbers don't change type when multiplied, we set it too to `T`. `T` also must support copying, so Rust doesn't try to move `self.side` into the return value.
+Like `Add`, mentioned above, `Mul` itself takes an `Output` parameter: since we know that numbers don't change type when multiplied, we also set it to `T`. `T` must also support copying, so Rust doesn't try to move `self.side` into the return value.